muriopls/world_of_software/README.md

 This repository serves as an example for a GIT introduction.

 This line comes from a change directly on the github website interface.

+Changes that are only present on our new branch.